 - Scatter the cheeses strategically around the board, leaving spaces between each one and then fill in spaces with the meats and accompaniments near the cheese that best matches the particular cheese variety.

-- place the sweet spreads next to the cheese you are pairing it with
+- Place the sweet spreads next to the cheese you are pairing them with.

 - It is really helpful to guests to provide some markers that tell them what kind of cheese each variety is.
 Porcelain markers or chalkboard markers work well because they can be reused.